Narwhal skull with two extremely long tusks, which are about three times as long as the skull

 A narwhal in the Thames

 The female was found stranded in the River Medway in Kent, while the male made it all the way into the lower reaches of the Thames.
-The female was collected and incorporated into the Museum's research collection.
+The female was collected and incorporated into the research collection.

-'It could be that these two animals were suffering from disease or became disorientated, losing their way and growing weaker as they travelled further south.
-Perhaps they were pursued by killer whales at some point, we just don't know.'
+“It could be that these two animals were suffering from disease or became disorientated, losing their way and growing weaker as they travelled further south.
+Perhaps they were pursued by killer whales at some point, we just don't know.”